kiruthikaarunach/Project-BackEnd/README.md

-# Spring Boot MongoDB CRUD example - Restful CRUD API
+# Spring Boot MongoDB CRUD for Social Media Blogging

 API Development:
 I have used React js for the Front End and Spring Boot for the Back end development.